Ydo4ki-Archive/Vird/README.md

 Research project, programming language aimed at finding maximum flexibility (both syntactically and semantically) with the simplest possible language model
 So its development basically is
-"do multiple complex thing, then spend weeks simplifying them until it starts to seem obvious ~~what took you so long~~"
+"do multiple complex things, then spend weeks simplifying them until it starts to seem obvious ~~what took you so long~~"

 The language syntax is pretty similar to Lisp (but it's not its dialect)

+It also is the safest scripting language because it does not have runtime errors at all and all the code passes validation before running
+~~(surely you can add them in user code but why would you do that)~~

 ***
 Pre-releases are not backwards compatible (unlike releases)